 2. Get your supplies together

 You will need a simple composition notebook or if you would rather use a cute bible study notebook like this one.
 Writing instruments such as: colored pens or pencil, and highlighters are also required.
-You can also have Faith stickers on hand as well to beautify your scripture writing but of course this is totally optional.
+You can also have Faith stickers and washi tape on hand as well to beautify your scripture writing but of course this is totally optional.

 Whenever it comes to Bible study, I always encourage individuals to start with prayer.
 Invite Gods presence into your study time.
 Pray and ask for guidance that your study time will be fruitful and that he will reveal his will to you.
+This is a great way to start any Bible Study.
+Here is an opening prayer and closing prayer for Bible Study.

 Write out the verse for the day, as you write meditate on the verse.
 Some persons love to do scripture writing with their favorite music playing in the background, this is totally optional and up to you.
 Personally I am able to better reflect and hear my thoughts clearer when there isn’t any distraction or background noise.